 Fixed Wireless Access has been around since the mid-nineties, using 1Mbps Frequency Hopping systems in the 2.4GHz band.
 Then as now, the breakthrough for Fixed Wireless Access began when WiFi Direct Sequence chips came about offering not only much lower costs but 11Mbps as well.

-These systems offered basic point to pint configurations or very rudimentary PtMP systems and were installed by the tens of thousands around the world.
+These systems offered basic point to point configurations or very rudimentary PtMP systems and were installed by the tens of thousands around the world.
 It wasn’t long however before even the blazing speed of 11Mbps was not enough.
 Furthermore, the amount of spectrum in 2.4GHz, the lifeblood of any wireless technology was limited to roughly 80MHz.

 Once again it was the demand for higher speeds coupled with the introduction of wifi baseband chips that ushered in the next era of Fixed Wireless Access, the 5GHz era which we still see today, although in declining numbers.
 Initial 5GHz systems used 802.11a technology, implementing OFDM and offering 54Mbps came on the market in the early 2000’s.